Why does tonsillitis cause ear pain?

 It is not always easy to understand the difference between viral and bacterial tonsillitis, because some symptoms are the same, but with different severity.

-• The mainly causes of viral tonsillitis are cold viruses, Adenoviruses and Rhinoviruses, which find fertile ground in the body to replicate, causing acute inflammation of the tonsils, sore throat and fever, which usually does not exceed 39°.
+• The main causes of viral tonsillitis are cold viruses, Adenoviruses and Rhinoviruses, which find fertile ground in the body to replicate, causing acute inflammation of the tonsils, sore throat and fever, which usually does not exceed 39°.

 • Bacterial tonsillitis, on the other hand, is caused by a bacterial infection: in children, Streptococcus beta-haemolyticus is the main cause.
 It manifests itself with high fever, which rises above 39°, debilitating the organism, and with plaques, sort of yellowish-white spots on the tonsils.